 Qualities of Polyester Swimwear Fabric

-The qualities of polyester that are most relevant to swimsuit fabrics are:
+The characteristics of polyester most important for swimsuit textiles are:

-- Durability: Polyester is a highly durable fibre.
-It holds its shape well in and out of the water.
-In addition, it resists pilling (the little balls of fuzz that can appear in the crotch and armpit areas).
-This is a common issue in surf swimwear, where the suit constantly contacts the board.
+- Durability: Polyester is a very strong fibre.
+Both in and out of the water, it maintains its shape effectively.
+Additionally, it prevents pilling (the little balls of fuzz that can appear in the crotch and armpit areas).
+The suit continually contacting the board is a problem that frequently affects surf swimwear.

-- Cost: Polyester is one of the more reasonably-priced swimwear fabrics available
+- Cost: One of the more affordable swimwear materials available is polyester.

 Sustainability in Polyester